rtigran/rdf2adoc/README.md

 * **`plantuml_jar: "./plantuml.jar"`**
 Path to the plantuml.jar for png diagram creation.

-Note: rdf2adoc uses 'rdflib' to analyze triplets in ontology.
-You may have to install pyyaml using `pip install rdflib`
+Note: rdf2adoc uses 'rdflib' to analyze RDF triplets in ontology.
+You may have to install rdflib using `pip install rdflib`